 - 1. General.
 Provisions must be made to exclude unauthorized entry to the facility.
 The barrier may be any fence, wall or structure which prevents entry except through self-closing, self-latching and lockable gates or doors.
-The barrier shall not prevent visual observation of the pool.
+The barrier shall surround all four sides of the pool/spa and not prevent visual observation of the pool.
+In any new construction of an outside pool or spa, an adjacent building (clubhouse, locker room, etc.) may only serve as one barrier side.
+In existing construction, each entry from any adjacent building to the pool area must contain either an alarm on the door, cardkey access to pool deck, install fencing between building structure and pool or other means which may be reviewed on a case by case basis.
 Shrubbery shall not constitute an acceptable barrier. - 2.
 Barrier Design.
 The barrier shall not be less than four feet in height.
 The topography outside the barrier shall be considered during the construction phase to insure the barrier will provide a minimum four (4) foot barrier.
 Barriers shall not have open spaces greater than four (4) inches horizontally.
 There shall not be more than four (4) inches of space between the bottom of the barrier and the ground's surface or the pool deck.
-Where existing construction does not comply with the Regulations, plans to correct this violation must be developed in cooperation with the Department. - 3.
-Multiple Facilities.
+Any new fence/barrier construction or renovation shall comply with the design criteria set forth in this Section.

+- 3. Multiple Facilities.
 Where a pool and a wading pool are located within a common pool area, separate fencing, which meets the above criteria, is required for the wading pool.
 Where other multiple facilities are located within a common pool area (i.e., pool and spa) provisions shall be made to prevent access to any pool or spa, which is closed for maintenance, repair or as the result of non-compliance.
 Locking spa covers and portable fencing which meet the above criteria are acceptable options for closure.
 Floating spa covers are not acceptable.
 Signs shall be posted indicating which facility is closed.
-The need for separate fencing for water recreation\attractions, such as water theme parks, shall be evaluated on a case-by-case basis. - 4.
+The need for separate fencing for water recreation attractions, such as water theme parks, shall be evaluated on a case-by-case basis. - 4.
 Indoor Pools/Spas.
-The area must be secured by self closing doors for dedicated pool/spa rooms or by barriers as required above, wherever the pool/spa are located where guest rooms or lobbies open onto the pool area.
+The area must be secured by self-closing doors for dedicated pool/spa rooms or by barriers as required above, wherever the pool/spa are located where guest rooms or lobbies open onto the pool area.
 Some means of access control (such as room key or card) should be provided to prevent entry by unattended children. - 5.
 Water Slides.
 The entire water slide area including the plunge pool, pool deck, the slide, and the walk area to the slide, shall be fenced to prevent access when the slide is not in operation.

-The Department may approve alternative enclosure materials and methods when such materials and methods are found to be equivalent to those described above.
+The Department may approve alternative enclosure materials and methods when such materials and methods are found to be equivalent those described above.